 Once that was dry, I painted the whole tree with green chalk paint.
 Make sure you do the bottom of the shelves too!
 You will be able to see those!

 Once that was dry, I sanded the edges and corners to give it a distressed look.
 There’s no right or wrong to this part!
 Sand however much you want!

 Then it’s time to hang it up and add cute decorations to it!
 I added some corner braces on the top and third shelf and screwed them into the studs.

 I added pretty simple decor, in fact, most of these items I made or were from the Dollar Tree.
 The little hat on top and all the bells in the wooden box were Dollar Store items.

 I painted the mason jars and added the burlap around them.
 Check out my tutorial here on how to paint on burlap.
 The Merry Christmas sign is an old frame that I applied the vinyl to the glass.
 Read my full tutorial and get this free Christmas cut file.

 I have to say that I AM IN LOVE WITH THIS CHRISTMAS TREE SHELF!
 It adds so much character to the bathroom and gives people something to look at.
 I actually like walking into my bathroom now!

 The DIY poinsettias make a huge impact and look beautiful below the tree shelf.

-Mission complete!!
 Thanks so much for stopping by!
 Please let me know if you have any questions.

 Have a creative day!